Daniel Taradash

-Daniel Taradash (January 29, 1913 – February 22, 2003) was an American screenwriter.
+Daniel Taradash (January 29, 1913 – February 22, 2003) was an American screenwriter and playwright.
+He won an Academy Award for Best Adapted Screenplay for the 1953 film From Here to Eternity.
+He also served as the President of the Academy of Motion Picture Arts and Sciences from 1970 to 1973, and as President of the Writers Guild of America West from 1977 to 1979.

-Taradash's credits include Golden Boy (1939), Rancho Notorious (1952), Don't Bother to Knock (1952), From Here to Eternity (1953), Désirée (1954), Picnic (1955), Storm Center (1956), which he also directed, Bell, Book and Candle (1958), Morituri (1965), Hawaii (1966), Castle Keep (1969), Doctors' Wives (1971), and Bogie (1980), a film biography of Humphrey Bogart.
+Life and career

 Early years

 Daniel Taradash was born to a Jewish family in Kentucky and raised in Chicago and Miami Beach.
 He attended Harvard University, where he met his future producing partner Jules Blaustein.
 He graduated with a law degree and passed the New York State bar.
 But when his play The Mercy won the 1938 Bureau of New Plays contest (the two previous winners were Arthur Miller and Tennessee Williams), a career in theater was launched.
 He moved to Hollywood, where he worked as a scripter.
 His first assignment was as one of four credited writers on the screen version of Clifford Odets' Golden Boy (1939).

+Military service

 His theater career was interrupted when, during World War II, Taradash served in the U.S. Army.
 He eventually underwent training in the Signal Corps Officer Candidate program.
 He was assigned to the Signal Corps Photo Center, where he worked as a writer and producer on training films.